-- 1.1 The Local governing committee will act in accordance with Section 175 of the Education Act 2002 and the most current Government guidance on safeguarding children and safer recruitment, which is the current version of "Keeping Children safe in Education". - 1.2 This school takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
-Meeting a pupil's intimate care needs is one aspect of safeguarding. - 1.3 The Local governing committee recognises its duties and responsibilities in relation to the Equalities Act 2010, which requires that any pupil with an impairment that affects his/her ability to carry out day-to-day activities must not be discriminated against.

-- 1.4 This intimate care policy should be read in conjunction with the schools' policies as below (or similarly named): - Safeguarding policy and child protection procedures - Staff code of conduct and guidance on safer working practice - 'Whistle-blowing' and allegations management policies - Health and safety policy and procedures - Special Educational Needs policy - Policy for the administration of medicines - 1.5 The Local governing committee is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
-It is acknowledged that these adults are in a position of great trust. - 1.6 We recognise that there is a need to treat all children, whatever their age, gender, disability, religion, ethnicity or sexual orientation with respect and dignity when intimate care is given.
+- 1.1 The Local Governing Committee will act in accordance with Section 175 of the Education Act 2002 and the most current Government guidance on safeguarding pupils and safer recruitment.
+This is currently "Keeping Children safe in education (Sept 2020)". - 1.2 This school takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
+Meeting a pupil's intimate care needs is one aspect of safeguarding. - 1.3 The Local Governing Committee recognises its duties and responsibilities in relation to the Equalities Act 2010, which requires that any pupil with an impairment that affects his/her ability to carry out day-to-day activities must not be discriminated against. - 1.4 This intimate care policy should be read in conjunction with the schools' policies as below: - · Safeguarding policy and child protection procedures - Staff code of conduct and guidance on safer working practice - Speaking Out - Health and safety policy and procedures - Special Educational Needs and Disability - Supporting Children with Medical Conditions - 1.5 The Local Governing Committee is committed to ensuring that all staff responsible for the intimate care of pupils will undertake their duties in a professional manner at all times.
+It is acknowledged that these adults are in a position of great trust. - 1.6 We recognise that there is a need to treat all pupils, whatever their age, gender, disability, religion, ethnicity or sexual orientation with respect and dignity when intimate care is given.
 The child's welfare is of paramount importance and his/her experience of intimate and personal care should be a positive one.
-It is essential that every pupil is treated as an individual and that care is given gently and sensitively: no pupil should be attended to in a way that causes distress or pain. - 1.7 Staff will work in close partnership with parent/carers and other professionals to share information and provide continuity of care. - 1.8 Where children with complex and/or long-term health conditions have a health care plan in place, the plan should, where relevant, take into account the principles and best practice guidance in this intimate care policy. - 1.9 Members of staff must be given the choice as to whether they are prepared to provide intimate care to children. - 1.10 All staff undertaking intimate care must be given appropriate training. - 1.11 This Intimate Care Policy has been developed to safeguard children and staff.
+It is essential that every pupil is treated as an individual and that care is given gently and sensitively: no pupil should be attended to in a way that causes distress or pain. - 1.7 Staff will work in close partnership with parent/carers and other professionals to share information and provide continuity of care.

+- 1.8 Where pupils with complex and/or long-term health conditions have a health care plan in place, the plan should, where relevant, take into account the principles and best practice guidance in this intimate care policy. - 1.9 Members of staff must be given the choice as to whether they are prepared to provide intimate care to pupils. - 1.10 All staff undertaking intimate care must be given appropriate training. - 1.11 This Intimate Care Policy has been developed to safeguard children and staff.
 It applies to everyone involved in the intimate care of children.